Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/terraform-pro.md

 The example code used in the following section can also be found here: [05_lookup_demo](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments/tree/master/05_lookup_demo).

-Say for example we have to create Azure cloud resources for multiple sites of our organization.
+Say for example we have to create Azure cloud resources for multiple sites of our organisation.
 In the following example we will use **Site A** in _UK South_ and **Site B** in _UK West_ as two separate sites for our Org.

 We start off by creating a list of sites in a variable for **siteA** and **siteB**: